Sintra-Portugal.com

 The Igreja de São Pedro de Canaferrim

-If you wish to visit the Castelo dos Mouros, follow the path past the Igreja de São Pedro de Canaferrim.
-If you would rather head directly to the Palácio da Pena, take the path to the left.
-At this stage, the majority of the demanding uphill walking has been completed.
+This is where the path forks.
+If you want to visit the Castelo dos Mouros, continue past the church.
+If you would rather head straight to the Palácio da Pena, take the path on your left.

-Insight: By now, you may be needing the toilet.
-There are some in the paid section of the Moors castle, but there are some free ones (which are a good standard) on the road opposite the entrance to the castle, about 300m from the São Pedro church.
-To reach them, follow the path to the Pena Palace.
+Insight: If you are needing the toilet by this point, there are facilities inside the paid section of the Moorish Castle, but there are also free public toilets (in good condition) on the road opposite the castle entrance, about 300 metres from the São Pedro church.
+To reach them, follow the path signposted to the Pena Palace.

 Castelo dos Mouros Sintra